If you’re looking for somewhere to see stingrays in Florida then you’re in the right place.

 Where Can You Swim with Stingrays in Florida?

-You’ll find stingrays in many beaches across Florida.
+Stingrays can be found on many of the beaches across Florida.
 They tend to prefer warm, shallow waters and often bury themselves under the sand on the ocean floor.

-Despite their dangerous reputation, stingrays are actually super friendly and docile.
+Despite their dangerous reputation, stingrays are actually super friendly and docile so you don’t need to be frightened of them.

 1. Key West